Mati in Ottawa's Little Italy: a mediterranean raw bar and grill restaurant that takes their craft cocktails very seriously.

 The menu

 Sitting at the bar, we saw that Mati’s liquor selection was quite extensive and included many fine spirits.
 For example, there were over 20 different scotches and many high-end tequilas.
-There wasn’t a menu for classic cocktails but the bartender serving us said they could produce any classic upon request.
-So we ordered something off-menu: a whisky sour.
-The bartender whipped it up without batting an eye.
+There wasn’t a menu for classic cocktails, but the bartender serving us said he could produce any classic upon request.
+We ordered a few off-menu libations: a whisky sour and a mezcal penicillin (20$).
+The bartender whipped them up with ease.

 We then went on to discover their signature cocktail menu.

-Their cocktail prices were slightly above average for Ottawa but we could tell that a lot of effort went into creating their 12-item cocktail program.
-The bar menu listed many unique ingredients such as matcha cream, cilantro oil, gold dust, gochujang honey, rosemary syrup, apple spice shrub, and orange blossom.
+Their cocktail prices sat between 18 and 22$, which is slightly above average for Ottawa but well worth it.
+We could tell that a lot of effort went into creating their 12-item cocktail program.
+There is no doubt that Mati holds its ground as a cocktail destination.
+The winter 2025 menu listed many unique ingredients such as matcha cream, cilantro oil, gold dust, gochujang honey, rosemary syrup, apple spice shrub, and orange blossom.
+By the fall of 2025, the cocktail menu featured innovative ingredients such as Rosewater Syrup, Strawberry infused vodkow, fruit loop syrup, super lime juice, house blended banana rum, cashew orgeat, acid adjusted grapefruit, cantaloup infused patron, honeydew switched cointreau, Empress Cucumber-Lemon Gin, acidulated Kumquat Oleo, Brown Butter Rum, and custard mascarpone whip.
 Furthermore, not a single ingredient came up twice in their menu.

 The cocktails we ordered were beautifully presented, each with a specific garnish.
 The bartenders used clear ice and served our drinks in fancy ribbed tumblers on steel coasters & black beverage napkins.